ava-labs/avalanche-docs/docs/tooling/cli-guides/stop-node.md

+---
+tags: [Tooling, Avalanche-CLI]
+description: This page provides instructions for halting a cloud server node established by Avalanche-CLI.
+pagination_label: Stop Nodes Originally Created with Avalanche-CLI
+sidebar_label: Stop a Node
+sidebar_position: 6
+---
-# Stop Cloud Server Nodes
+# Stop Nodes Originally Created with Avalanche-CLI

-This page will guide you to stop a cloud server node set up by Avalanche-CLI
+This page provides instructions for halting a cloud server node established by Avalanche-CLI.

 :::warning